 There are usually three types of RV antifreeze, and they more or less cost about 6 to 8 dollars/gallon.

-Each anti-freezing solution has its pros and cons; therefore, before using it, you have to consult an RV professional to prevent your piping system from harming.
+Each anti-freezing solution has pros and cons; therefore, you must consult an RV professional before using it to prevent harm to your piping system.

 -